A Bug's Life: Writing

 In The Ant and the Grasshopper, a grasshopper squanders the spring and summer months on singing while the ants put food away for the winter; when winter comes, the hungry grasshopper begs the ants for food, but the ants turn him away.
-Andrew Stanton and Joe Ranft hit on the notion that the grasshopper could just take the food, with Ranft saying "What if that grasshopper came back with a gang to thump on the ants".
-After Stanton had completed a draft of the script, he came to doubt one of the story's main pillars – that the Circus Bugs that had come to the colony to cheat the ants would instead stay and fight.
+Stanton and Ranft hit on the notion that the grasshopper could just take the food, with Ranft saying "What if that grasshopper came back with a gang to thump on the ants".
+After Stanton had completed a draft of the script, he came to doubt one of the story's main pillars: that the Circus Bugs that had come to the colony to cheat the ants would instead stay and fight.
 He thought the Circus Bugs were unlikable characters as liars and that it was unrealistic for them to undergo a complete personality change.
 Also, no particularly good reason existed for Circus Bugs to stay with the ant colony during the second act.
 Although the film was already far along, Stanton concluded that the story needed a different approach.

 Stanton took one of the early circus bug characters, Red the red ant, and changed him into the character Flik.
 The Circus Bugs, no longer out to cheat the colony, would be embroiled in a comic misunderstanding as to why Flik was recruiting them.
 Lasseter agreed with this new approach, and comedy writers Donald McEnery and Bob Shaw spent a few months working on further polishing the script with Stanton.
 The characters "Tuck and Roll" were inspired by a drawing that Stanton did of two bugs fighting when he was in the second grade.
-Lasseter had come to envision the film as an epic in the tradition of David Lean's 1962 film Lawrence of Arabia.
+Lasseter had come to envision the film as an epic in the tradition of the 1962 film Lawrence of Arabia.

 Casting

 The voice cast was heavy with television sitcom stars of the time: Flik was voiced by Dave Foley (from NewsRadio), Princess Atta was voiced by Julia Louis-Dreyfus (from Seinfeld), Molt was voiced by Richard Kind (from Spin City), Slim was voiced by David Hyde Pierce (from Frasier) and Dim was voiced by Brad Garrett (from Everybody Loves Raymond).
-Joe Ranft, member of Pixar's story team, played Heimlich the caterpillar at the suggestion of Lasseter's wife, Nancy, who had heard him playing the character on a scratch vocal track.
+Ranft played Heimlich the caterpillar at the suggestion of Lasseter's wife, Nancy, who had heard him playing the character on a scratch vocal track.

 For Hopper, the film's villain, Lasseter's top choice was Robert De Niro, who repeatedly turned the part down, as did a succession of other actors.
-Kevin Spacey met John Lasseter at the 1995 Academy Awards and Lasseter asked Spacey if he would be interested in doing the voice of Hopper.
+Kevin Spacey met Lasseter at the 1995 Academy Awards and Lasseter asked Spacey if he would be interested in doing the voice of Hopper.
 Spacey was delighted and signed on immediately.

 A Bug's Life was the final film appearance of actor Roddy McDowall, who played Mr. Soil, dying shortly before the film's theatrical release.